dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It isn't about 'games', for me, personally, and it never really was.
-It was about creating something, anything, far bigger than yourself.
+  There are only two kinds of languages: the ones people complain about and the ones nobody uses.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1030 days)
+## 🌟 Experiences (1031 days)

 ### 🧮 Programming languages